02david20/PetriNet/README.md

 3. Merge
 4. Optional
     - With option 1,2 and 3 the Petri Net is constructed similar to that the assignment demanded.
-    - The option 4 is for constructing a custom Petri Net, The input file is '.txt' and has to be stored in the same directory with main.exe Here the Input Form:
+    - The option 4 is for constructing a custom Petri Net.

+The input file is '.txt' and has to be stored in the same directory with main.exe Here the Input Form: